-If the 'loopback' attribute was encoded as 'rtp-media-loopback,' then the E-DVA MUST decode and then re-encode the received RTP payload before sending the received packet back to the network if the E-DVA supports media loop back mode.
+If the 'loopback' attribute was encoded as 'rtp-media-loopback,' then the E-DVA MUST decode and then re-encode the received RTP payload before sending the received packet back to the network.
 The destination IP address and port for the looped RTP is that given in the offering SDP in the initial INVITE.
-The E-DVA MUST reject the INVITE with the 'rtp-media-loopback' if the E-DVA does not support the media loopback mode.